exalearn/ExaMol/docs/components/start.rst

-All :class:`~examol.start.base.Starter` methods require setting the dataset size under which it will be run, the minimum number it will select, and the maximum number of molecules to consider.
+All :class:`~examol.start.base.Starter` methods require setting the dataset size under which it will be run, and the maximum number of molecules to consider.

-The threshold and selection size are different because so that you can select enough molecules to fill a supercomputer fully even if the database is already close to the threshold size.

 There is an (optional) threshold on the size of molecules to consider as ExaMol is intended to be used for enormous search spaces.